pereirinha/woocommerce-variation-details-on-page-product/tags/3.0.1/readme.txt

 == Description ==

-With this plugin you can display size and/or weight details of your variable products based defined attributes of WooCommerce.
+With this plugin you can display size and/or weight details of your variable products based on defined attributes of your WooCommerce products.

-It creates a new class called product_details inside product_meta, so you can easily custom on CSS.
+On default environments, this plugin works out of the box.

 = Features =
 * If your product is set to be variable and you have also set size and/or weight on each your predefined attributes, this plugin will show those details within other meta details.
+* Support nightly version WooCommerce 2.0.0 RC2.
+* Choose the place holder to show variations.
+* Choose data id/class of displayed data for CSS design.
+* Choose the selector that triggers show data event.

 = Feedback =
 * Will try to help on issues pointed on http://wordpress.org/support/plugin/woocommerce-variation-details-on-page-product and https://github.com/pereirinha/woocommerce-variation-details-on-page-product/issues